garbles/yolk/README.md

 ## Setup

-To install Yolk, simply include it in your `package.json` along with your preferred version of `rx`,
+To install Yolk, simply include it in your `package.json`:

 ```
-npm install yolk rx --save
+npm install yolk --save
 ```

 Or instead with Bower,

 ```
-bower install yolk rx --save
+bower install yolk --save
 ```

-[RxJS](https://github.com/Reactive-Extensions/RxJS) is listed as a dependency of this library; however, it is not included as part of the bundled file.
-You must include your own version of `rx`.

 ## Contributing